shirish93/shirish93.github.io/_fermentland/equipments.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "The equipment I use for my fermentation projects"
+title: The equipment I use for my fermentation projects
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 #### What they are, how they are used, when they need to be used, alternatives etc.
 * ~10 wide-top food-safe gallon jars